ka8725/ka8725.github.com/_posts/2012-04-28-how-to-deploy-redmine-to-heroku.md

 > Since **Redmine 2** has released there are many changes there and gem **git://github.com/tigrish/redmine_s3.git** is not working with it now.
 That's why I forked this gem and have changed it.

 > Don't forget to remove directory **plugins/redmine_s3/.git** before make commit.
 This plugin won't be install on the **Heroku** otherwise and you won't be able to save files to **s3**.

+Create configuration file for *redmine_s3* gem:

+    cp plugins/redmine_s3/config/s3.yml.example config/s3.yml

+Edit *config/s3.yml* with your favourite editor: paste there your credentials (security keys) for AWS S3 and bucket name.
+Bucket should be already created on the S3.

 Push changes to the heroku: